WarmblyDocs

 DiscordNotificationswebhook URLPing a server channel on reply, bounce, or warmup health

-CalendlyMeetingsminted inbound URLTrack booked, rescheduled, and canceled calls
+Calendly, Cal.comMeetingsminted inbound URLTrack booked, rescheduled, and canceled calls

-• Close maps onto name, email, phone, company (a lead).
+Closename, email, phone, company (a lead)

-You can override the default map per connection.
-A mapping row pairs a Warmbly source field with the destination field name, and can apply a simple transform (uppercase, lowercase, trim) or write a fixed static value.
-Custom contact fields are addressed as custom:your_key.
+Override per connection: each row pairs a Warmbly source field with a destination name and can apply a uppercase, lowercase, or trim transform, or write a fixed static value.
+Custom contact fields are addressed as custom:your_key, and a static value can include event variables like {{.company}}.

 Blank values are not written